Mount Olive Lutheran Church

 Pr.
 Joseph G. Crippen

-The Second Sunday after Epiphany, year C
+The Nineteenth Sunday after Pentecost, Lectionary 26 C

 Sisters and brothers in Christ, grace to you, and peace in the name of the Father, and of the + Son, and of the Holy Spirit.
 Amen